KellerJordan/modded-nanogpt/README.md

 ## World record history

-The following is the progression of world records for the task of *training a model that attains 3.28 validation loss on FineWeb in the minimal time on an 8xH100 machine.*
+The following is the progression of world records for the task of *training a model that attains 3.28 validation loss on FineWeb in the minimal amount of time on an 8xH100 machine.*

 1. [45 minutes: llm.c baseline (05/28/24)](https://github.com/karpathy/llm.c/discussions/481) (note: the 90 minute time is on 8xA100; it's 45 minutes on 8xH100)
 2. [31.4 minutes: Architectural modernizations and learning rate tuning (06/06/24)](https://x.com/kellerjordan0/status/1798863559243513937) (note: this uses half the tokens as the baseline but isn't yet twice as fast since it's slower PyTorch code rather than raw CUDA. also note: by far the biggest improvement here came from simply tripling the learning rate.)